Connect with others who understand.

 One member said, “I talked to my doctor about my excessive bruising.
 She said it’s related to my anemia.”
 Another said, “My oncologist told me my bruises were from the medications that I’m on.”

 Keep a journal of symptoms, including any skin changes in color, texture, or sensation.
-Speak to your health care provider about any skin lesions during your medical appointments.
-Whether or not the skin changes are related to your leukemia, getting them diagnosed and treated can help you feel your best and improve your quality of life.
+Speak to your healthcare provider about any skin lesions during your medical appointments.
+Whether or not the skin changes are related to leukemia, getting them diagnosed and treated can help you feel your best and improve your quality of life.

 Find Your Team

-How has your skin changed because of leukemia or the side effects of treatment?
+Has your skin changed because of leukemia or the side effects of treatment?
 What tips do you have for others?
-Share your thoughts in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.